datarobot-community/tutorials-for-data-scientists/Classification/R/Detecting Droids/README.md

 # Tutorial - Predicting Droids

+This code accompanies a community article which can be found [in this article on DataRobot Community](https://community.datarobot.com/t5/resources/detecting-droids-with-r-and-datarobot/ta-p/5081/jump-to/first-unread-message).
 This folder contains two folders.

 "Droids Demo" contians a markdown document and 2 images.
 Use this markdownfile to create your own droid detection model and Shiny app!